minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-towels-in-the-box.md

 ### Variation 3

-I made this game similar to variation 2, but I fold the towel tight under the box.
+I made this game similar to variation 2, but I folded the towel tight under the box.
 It took miki just over a minute to find all the treats.

 [![](https://lh3.googleusercontent.com/9DE4BSADUHPZ5CN3YRSaiJPuJ89EB6AtVlsOLIAk2Ok=w1489-h989-no)](https://lh3.googleusercontent.com/9DE4BSADUHPZ5CN3YRSaiJPuJ89EB6AtVlsOLIAk2Ok=w1489-h989-no)